AndreasChrisafopoulos/fpga-hdmi-pong/README.md

 # FPGA HDMI Pong

-A real-time Pong game implemented in Verilog and deployed on a Spartan-7 FPGA board.
+A real-time Pong game implemented in Verilog and deployed on a Boolean Board with a Xilinx Spartan-7 XC7S50-CSGA324-1 FPGA.
 The design generates a 640×480 video signal, encodes RGB data into TMDS, serializes the HDMI channels with Xilinx primitives, and runs the game logic synchronously with the video frame rate.

 ## Features